-The following guidelines are a requirement for players who wish to travel with their team.
+The following guidelines are a requirement for players who wish to play at out of town games.
+All players and coaches are expected to follow the guidelines.
 Any violation of these guidelines will result in disciplinary actions.
 Coaches and players are to report any violations, to the Hockey Director immediately.